Azure/FTALive-Sessions/content/analytics/fabric/lakehouse-warehouse-made-easy/content.md

 ## Microsoft Fabric

-Microsoft Fabric brings together new and existing components from Power BI, Azure Synapse, and Azure Data Factory into a single integrated environment.
-These components are then presented in various customized user experiences.
+Microsoft Fabric brings together new and existing components from Power BI, Azure Synapse, Azure Data Factory, and more into a single integrated environment.
+These components are presented in a new UI within the Power BI portal experience.
 </br>

 ![Fabric Diagram](https://learn.microsoft.com/en-us/fabric/get-started/media/microsoft-fabric-overview/saas-foundation.png 'Fabric Services') </br>